Prospect Point (horse): Death

 Prospect Point’s health began to rapidly deteriorate in mid 2016.
 The horse had lost his appetite “out of the blue," and still refused to eat after being placed on antibiotics, losing a great amount of weight in the process.
 His body shutting down, Earle did not want him to suffer, so she made the decision to euthanize him.

 Prospect Point was euthanized on September 23, 2016 at the age of 38 years and 204 days.

 It is unknown as to why Prospect Point lived as long as he did.
-The average life expectancy for a Thoroughbred is between the ages of 25-28.
+The average life expectancy for a Thoroughbred is between the ages of 25 and 28.

 Merrick, Tango Duke and Others

 The second longest lived Thoroughbred on record is Merrick, a track record-setting gelding born in 1903, who died in 1941.
 He lived to the age of 38 years and 52 days.
 Merrick is the horse for which the Merrick Inn in Lexington, Kentucky is named after, and he is buried there.

 Reports have also stated that an Australian gelding named Tango Duke lived until the age of 42.

 In Japan, as a male horse, Charlotte lived until he was 40 years and 81 days.
 Also, as a female horse, Rookie lived until 38 years and 67 days.

-The living male horse Dead Solid Perfect is 38 years and 242 days old as of January 1, 2022.
+According to his owner, a horse named Dead Solid Perfect died on November 8, 2022, after living for 39 years and 188 days before dying.

+On May 13, 2025, New Year's Eve (Night Conqueror) died at the age of 39 years and 57 days.